jpaulm/csharpfbp/README.md

 Create empty `csharpfbp` directory in your local GitHub directory Go up one level, and do a `git clone https://github.com/jpaulm/csharpfbp`

-Now go into Visual C#, and `Open Project` `Concord.csproj` (in the just cloned directory) This will create a "solution" called `Concord` and one "project" also called `Concord` Go to the "solution" line, and rename to `FBP`.
+Now go into Visual C#, and `Open Project` `FBPLib/FBPLib.csproj` (in the just cloned directory) This will create a "solution" called `FBPLib` and one "project" also called `FBPLib` Go to the "solution" line, and rename to `FBP`.

 Still on "solution" line,

-Add/Existing Project `FBPlib.csproj`
+Add/Existing Project `FBPVerbs/FBPVerbs.csproj`
-Add/Existing Project `FBPVerbs.csproj`
+Add/Existing Project `Concord/Concord.csproj`

 The "solution" line should now say 3 projects
 Now close Visual C#, and it will ask you if you want to save `FBP.sln` Say `Yes`, and it will prompt you with a sugested location.
-Remove `Concord` from the suggested file name, and hit `Save`.
+Remove `FBPLibs\` from the suggested file name, and hit `Save`.

-Go back into Visual C#
+Reopen Visual C#
-Right click on `Concord`, click on Add Reference..., select both FBPLib and FBPVerbs, hit OK Right click on `FBPVerbs`, click on Add Reference..., select FBPLib, hit OK

 Do `Build Solution`
+If you only get warnings, you can proceed

 Testing your Solution
 ---

 Click on `Concord`; Debug/Start new instance

 When you see the screen with two panels, click on `Go`.
 You should see a concordance being built using "artificial" Russian text (a so-called "lorem ipsum").
+Source text will be on the left, and the concordance is on the right.

+When you are finished, hit Exit.